-The 2010 elections brought the center-right parties back into government as the public reacted to corruption, party cronyism and the poor performance of the previous government.
-A center-right coalition government headed by Iveta Radičová (Slovak Democratic and Christian Union – Democratic Party) included the Christian Democratic Movement (KDH) and two new parties, the liberal Freedom and Solidarity (SaS), and a newly formed Slovak-Hungarian Most-Híd.
-Radičová’s government, however, collapsed due to an intra-coalition disagreement over the European Financial Stability Facility (EFSF), which was strongly opposed by SaS.
-The government lost a parliamentary vote of confidence in October 2011.
-The performance of Radičová’s government left a rather ambiguous impression.
-In its short time in office, it passed several important legislative changes, including the requirement that all contracts involving public funds be published on the internet (making the validity of these contracts conditional on publication), a new system for the selection of judges, changes to the Press Act, and amendments to the Labor Code to make it easier to hire and fire employees.
-The quality of democracy improved under Radičová’s government due to the involvement of dynamic civil society actors, watchdog organizations and the media.
+Center-right parties returned to power after the 2010 elections in response to corruption, cronyism and the poor performance of the Fico government.
+Iveta Radičová led a center-right coalition government that included the Slovak Democratic and Christian Union – Democratic Party (SDKÚ-DS), the Christian Democratic Movement (KDH), and two new parties, the liberal Freedom and Solidarity (SaS) and the newly formed Slovak-Hungarian Most-Híd party.
+However, Radičová’s government collapsed in 2011 due to disagreements within the coalition regarding the European Financial Stability Facility (EFSF), which was strongly opposed by SaS.
+Despite the collapse, Radičová’s government passed several important reforms focused on transparency, anti-corruption measures and democratic accountability.
+Notable reforms included the publication of all contracts involving public funds on the internet for validity, a new system for the selection of judges, changes to the Press Act, and amendments to the Labor Code to facilitate hiring and firing processes.
+The quality of democracy improved under Radičová’s government, thanks to the involvement of dynamic civil society actors, watchdog organizations and the media.

 The Slovak Republic has an unchallenged monopoly on the use of force throughout the country.